 Are you one of those travelers who research the food and restaurants for where you are going from the get-go?
 If you are anything like me, I peruse photos, menus, and vacation reviews on various sites before traveling, so I will know where to find the good stuff—and what I can skip.
 When I was booked on my first Costa cruise from Istanbul, Turkey, to Greece, I hardly found anything mentioning the food on this iconic cruise line.
-I went into my cruise blindly because there really wasn’t much online about the food on Costa cruise ships, and especially because my Costa Venezia was moving to a much different vacation route.
+I went into my cruise blindly because there really wasn’t much online about the food on Costa Cruises vessels, and especially because my Costa Venezia was moving to a much different vacation route.

 Not to worry, I researched it all for you.
-Never mind my calorie count; here is a Costa cruises food and restaurant guide.
+Never mind my calorie count; here is a Costa Cruises food and restaurant guide.
 It includes what to eat, where to eat it, and all your dining choices for sailing the high seas with Costa.

 Main Dining Room